modernish/modernish/README.md

 library instead of a module.

-`mkcd`: make one or more directories, then, upon success, change into the last-mentioned one. `mkcd` inhertis `mkdir`'s usage, so options depend on your system's `mkdir`; only the
+`mkcd`: make one or more directories, then, upon success, change into the last-mentioned one. `mkcd` inherits `mkdir`'s usage, so options depend on your system's `mkdir`; only the
 [POSIX options](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/mkdir.html#tag_20_79_04)
 are guaranteed.